priye-1/Server_report_data_pipeline/readme.md

 - Google Cloud Function then triggers airflow DAG to run
 - Airflow extracts latest data from GCS, transforms data, and loads into Bigquery.
 - For subsequest runs, google cloud function is triggered
-- The Function Picks the last file saved in GCS and extracts the timestamp from name, saved as 'latest_timestamp'
+- The function picks the last file saved in GCS and extracts the timestamp from name, saved as 'latest_timestamp'
 - It then passes 'latest_timestamp' as a parameter to the API call, hence the API call is restricted to extract data with timestamp higher than 'latest_timestamp'
 - if timestamp parameter is not available for API get request, Data can be extracted first and then filtered  based on rows with timestamp higher than 'latest_timestamp'
 <br>